 ZERO CARBON CHALLENGERS

-Looking forward to 2020-23, Nelson is helping to put a team together for potential funding bids that could see a solar and wind powered ferry or even a longer range cruiser hit the water in 2021 and 2023 respectively.
-These vessels are based on a solar and wind energy harvesting system that was constructed in 1/4 scale on a Ford Transit in 2019 and should be completed early in 2020.
+Looking forward to 2020-24, Nelson is helping to put a team together for potential funding bids that could see a solar and wind powered ferry or even a longer range cruiser hit the water in 2022 and 2023 respectively.
+These vessels are based on a solar and wind energy harvesting system that was constructed in 1/4 scale on a Ford Transit in 2019 and should be completed late in 2020 or early 2021.

 ADAPTATION - Nelson modified a Ford Transit van to accept a heavy duty roof mounted frame, with internal structural modifications to allow hydraulic actuators to lift and lower a wind turbine and open and close a solar panel array to track the sun.
-This is exactly the same system (only larger) that will be fitted to ocean transports, only scaled up.
+This is exactly the same system (only larger) that will be fitted to ocean transports, only scaled up by an appropriate factor.
 Copyright © diagrams March 12 2019.
 All rights reserved, Cleaner Ocean Foundation Ltd.

-POWERING UP - Inside the Ford Transit we see two hydraulic pumps powered by four heavy duty marine leisure batteries.
-The batteries are charged by the solar panels and wind turbines.
+POWERING UP - Inside the Ford Transit we see two hydraulic pumps mater to 24 volt motors that are powered by four heavy duty marine leisure batteries.
+The batteries are to be charged by the solar panels and wind turbines, with mains monitoring between operations.
 Copyright © photograph 21 June 2019 Cleaner Ocean Foundation Ltd. All rights reserved, save for educational and research purposes.

 PROJECT SEAVAX - TEAM to 2019